micromata/Baumeister/README.md

 #### Installing Bower

-Thanks do Node.js and npm installing Bower globally is just this simple one liner:
+Thanks to Node.js and npm installing Bower globally is just this simple one-liner:

 	npm install -g bower